Why gene technology is regulated

 The OGTR is a member of the Regulatory Science Network.
 The network’s membership includes Australian Government agencies responsible for regulating chemical, biological or radiological agents:

-- Department of Agriculture, Water and the Environment (DAWE)
+- Department of Agriculture, Fisheries and Forestry (DAFF)

 - Australian Pesticides and Veterinary Medicines Authority (APVMA)